All Episodes

 It's called Sheep No More, The Art of Awareness and Attack Survival.

-You can order, you can pre-order that right now.
+You can pre-order that right now.

 It's better that you pre-order it.

-Hopefully, many of you are driving to your family's houses right now and you're listening to this and you're already out of work.
+What I'm going to try to do today before you go on your Thanksgiving, hopefully many of you are driving to your family's houses right now and you're listening to this and you're already out of work.

-So, you know, if you're a female and you're at a new job, or maybe you're an actress and you work in Hollywood, yes, there are conservatives that listen to this show that are in Hollywood.
+So, you know, if you're a female and you're at a new job or maybe you're an actress and you work in Hollywood, yes, there are conservatives that listen to this show that are in Hollywood.

 We know that.